JohnDTill/Neb/Wiki/Grammar_ImplicitMultiplication.md

 ### Restrictions
 There are a few restrictions which improve readability and align with conventional math notation.
 There can be only one number, and if present it must be the leading element.
 The expression `5a` is acceptable, but `a5`, `5 10`, and `(a+b)5` are examples of invalid implicit multiplications.

-Mixing implicit and explicit multiplication should be either a warning or forbidden.
-It is poor form to write `xy*z`.

 Implicit multiplications cannot span newlines.
 The following source would parse as an equality statement followed on the next line by an expression statement:
 ```
 x = (a + b + c + d + e)